Academic Policies and Petitions

 CLA understands that as a student, you may at some time face an unexpected situation that impacts your plans or makes it difficult to handle academics and the rest of your life.

-When this happens, we encourage you to work with your advisor, instructors, and other support resources (such as the Disability Resource Center, health care providers, family members or others) to determine the best way forward.
-In some cases, it may be appropriate to request a policy exception through the Student Scholastic Standing Committee (SSSC), also known as the CLA Scholastic Committee.
+When this happens, we encourage you to work with your advisor, instructors, and other support resources (such as the Disability Resource Center (DRC), health care providers, family members or others) to determine the best way forward.
+In some cases, it may be appropriate to petition for an exception to policy through the Student Scholastic Standing Committee (SSSC), also known as the CLA Scholastic Committee.

 What is the Scholastic Committee?